swiftaf/teamProject/README.md

 #### REQUIRED
 - [x] User sees a home page to navigate to Wordley game.
 - [x] User sees a home page to navigate to SlideIt game.
-- [ ] User can see the progress of the game.
+- [ ] User can see the game progress tracked through Game Center.
-- [ ] User sees a Scoreboard Tracker.
+- [ ] User can see victory when user wins a game.
+- [ ] User can see loss when user loses game.

 ### App Walkthrough GIF